McCache/McCache-for-Python/README.md

 `McCache` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## Contribute
 We welcome your contribution.
-Please read [contributing](https://github.com/McCache/McCache-for-Python/blob/main/CONTRIBUTING.md) to learn how to contribute to this project.
+Please read [contributing](https://github.com/McCache/McCache-for-Python/blob/main/CONTRIBUTING.md) to learn how to get setup to contribute to this project.

 Issues and feature request can be posted [here](https://github.com/McCache/McCache-for-Python/issues).
 Help us port this library to other languages.
 The repos are setup under the [GitHub `McCache` organization](https://github.com/mccache).
 You can reach our administrator at `elau1004@netscape.net`.